Sense-GVT/DeCLIP/README.md

 # CLIP-Benchmark

+Democratizing Contrastive Language-Image Pre-training: A CLIP Benchmark of Data, Model, and Supervision.
+Our paper is available on [Arxiv](https://arxiv.org/abs/2203.05796).

 Witnessing its great success, researchers continue to push the frontier of CLIP.
 For instance, SLIP, DeCLIP and FILIP achieve considerable improvements via embracing different kinds of supervision within the image-text pairs.
 However, it remains challenging to make fair comparison between these methods.
 This is because they do not choose consistent training recipes and even use different data.
 We propose CLIP-benchmark, a first attempt to evaluate, analyze, and benchmark CLIP and its variants.
 Moreover, we further combine DeCLIP with FILIP, bringing us the strongest variant DeFILIP.